IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

 <img src="/streamsx.documentation/images/beamrunner/appgraph.jpg" alt="The application graph maximized" width="650" />

-The graph shows the Streaming Analytics service operators that are executing the application.
-It matches the application's Beam pipeline structure as described in the overview, and the names that are used are similar to those used in the application, although not identical.
-In all cases shown here, the start of the name is what the application named the Beam transforms.
-For some cases, the Streams operator name contains extra information that comes from the names of the Beam Java SDK classes that were used to implement the transforms.
+By default, the graph shows the Beam transforms of the application and matches the pipeline structure that is described in the overview.
+The names that are used in the graph are the same as those used in the application unless there are transform names that are not unique.

-The names can also be slightly different for other reasons:
+Although this simplified view matches Beam, it omits details about how  Streams is executing the application.
+To see those details, click  **Configure** (the wrench button), select **Show raw graph**, and click **Apply**.

-- IBM Streams does not allow all the same characters in operator names that Beam allows in transform names, so some characters might be removed or replaced with valid ones.
+Now the application is shown with the Streams operators instead of the Beam transforms.
+It is still similar in structure, and the names are similar to the Beam names but not always identical.
+In some cases, the Streams operator name contains extra information that comes from the names of the Beam Java SDK classes that implement the transforms.
+Also, Streams does not allow all the same characters in operator names that Beam allows in transform names, so characters might be removed or replaced with valid Streams characters.
-- Operator names must be unique, which is not required for Beam transform names, so names might be modified slightly to make them unique.

 You can use the Beam [metrics API](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/metrics/package-summary.html) to insert information to monitor your application.
-For more information, see Using Beam metrics to monitor your Beam application.
+For more information, see [Monitoring IBM® Streams Runner for Apache Beam](../beamrunner-4-monitor/).

 ## Stopping the application